EricSpencer00/connect-4/README.md

    ```
    python play_solved_connect4.py
    ```
-   This launches the game with the "Solved Mode" option enabled by default.
+   This launches the game with the "Solved Mode" option enabled by default, which makes the AI use the John Tromp dataset for optimal moves.
+For more information on Solved Mode, see [SOLVED_MODE_GUIDE.md](SOLVED_MODE_GUIDE.md).

 ### Analyzing Positions